 Western Art Music from 1750 to present

-Music in year 9-11 is an option and we currently offer a GCSE course following the AQA specification.
+Music in Year 10 and 11 is an option and we currently offer a GCSE course following the AQA specification.
 As part of this qualification students complete the following three assessments:

 1 completely free choice composition

 1 composition to a board supplied brief, the briefs for 2017 include; theme music for a US crime drama TV programme, a piece of music for the opening of a new building, a piece of music suitable for a music and dance festival to celebrate peace and cultural diversity.

 1 solo performance on either a traditional instrument, voice or music technology

 1 ensemble performance